 We recommend rendering your scene with as many threads (CPU cores) as your system possesses.
 This is the default preference after installing Poser.
-If you are unsatisfied with the resulting performance, or if the render fails to complete, then reduce the number of threads and/or maximum bucket size.
+If you are unsatisfied with the resulting performance, or if the render fails to complete, then reduce the number of threads and/or maximum bucket size you first start using Poser's FireFly render settings, because they allow you to quickly setup and render your scenes.